inarizushi/fungus-site/docs/lua/lua_script.md

 - The first 'LuaScript.LuaScript' part gives you information about where the Lua script is running from.
 - The next part in brackets '(1,0-3)' tells you the line number and character range where the error is located.
 - The last part gives you a description of the type of error.
-- The next line on contains a listing of the Lua source code used.
+- The next line on gives a listing of the Lua source code.
 Use the linenumber info above to locate the line causing the problem.

 One of the most common errors is attempting to access a variable that doesn't exist.
 In this example error message, we've tried to access the field 'name' on a variable v that hasn't been defined yet.